 That looks a whole lot better now.
 You can also edit the metadata for a book if you want to have a special filing or indexing system for your ebook collection.

-Now you are ready to automatically convert your ebook from epub to mobi format, which is Kindle format.
+Now you are ready to automatically convert epub to mobi format, which is Kindle format.

 Select the file extension .mobi from the “Output Format” button in the top right-hand corner and then click OK.